 - Educate students about the Victim Advocate's services

 The CARE program was initiated in 1989, after date rape had been a concern at UW Oshkosh for years.
 Students, faculty and staff made a commitment to organize in order to address this issue on campus.
 CARE was formed as a result of this commitment with the coordination from the Dean of Students Office, Oshkosh Student Association, Women's Center, University Police and Residence Life.

 Who Leads CARE

-Both CARE Student Co Directorsand Professional Consultant Shelly Maxwell, MSW, LCSW, are involved in training and supervising the director and volunteers.
+Both CARE Student Director, Student Associate Director and Professional Advisor Leslie Wartgow, LPC are involved in training and supervising the interns and volunteers.
 The Counseling Center has a long-standing commitment to providing caring and confidential services to students who are dealing with painful emotional experiences, including sexual assault.